larrylawl/larrylawl.github.io/_posts/2022-05-30-random-ml-theory copy.md

 **How to evaluate each principal components?** Compute the sum of squared distances (SS) for the principal component.
 From point 2 of the algo, the larger this distance, the better.
 Thereafter, compute the variation and plot the scree plot.
 From the example below, limiting to two dimensions is good enough.
 ![scree plots](/images/PCA/scree-plots.png)

+**How to reconstruct plots for principle components?** For each point, project them to each principle component.
+Reconstruct plot from the remaining principle components.
+For example, if there are two principle components left (x and y-axis), then the sample which is on -1 on the x axis and 1 on the y-axis will take the point (-1, 1).

 > Thanks Statquest for the explanation!
 Link [here](https://www.youtube.com/watch?v=FgakZw6K1QQ).